jbarratt/serialized-hugo/content/post/envoy-ratelimiting.md

 ## Custom External Authorizer

-Envoy has a filter module for external authorization.
+Envoy has a built in filter module for external authorization.

 ```yaml
 http_filters: